moskewcz/boda/INSTALL.md

 Most varaibles are only used by specific modes, and in thoery none are strictly required.
 However, fue to limitations of the testing framework, currently all paths used by any tested mode must be specified -- but need not be valid.
 So, don't remove any variables, but don't worry about setting them correctly initially.

 For testing of CNN related code, you'll need binary caffe model parameter files matching (some of) the nets in the boda/nets directory.
-You can put the model files alongside the nets, or you can set **alt_models_dir** to an alternate location to look for the parameter files (see the comment in the config file itself).
+You can put the model files alongside the nets, or you can set **alt_param_dir** to an alternate location to look for the parameter files (see the comment in the config file itself).

 Additionally, for running demos (perhaps those commands listed in the [doc/demo_notes.txt](doc/demo_notes.txt) file) **caffe_dir** should be a path to a checkout of caffe from which to find aux data files (not related to buidling).
 For example, the **cnet_predict** mode looks (by default) for the file "%(caffe_dir)/data/ilsvrc12/synset_words.txt".